 Can consumers get help from TennCare?
 Until TennCare's new eligibility system is ready, the TennCare call center will refer people to healthcare.gov or the marketplace call center or mail them a paper application for the marketplace.
 If someone needs in-person assistance, it is likely that they will be referred back to a Navigator or Certified Application Counselor.

 Contact information for TennCare is available on Tennessee's government site, which also offers an informational sheet addressing TennCare application questions.
 TennCare's main telephone line is 1-800-342-3145.

 Added December 15, 2014

 Did you miss Nashville Public Television's first installment of its new Aging Matters documentary series?
 Did you watch but want to see it again?
 (It's definitely worth watching two or three times.)
-It's available free online on the NPT Reports: Aging Matters website. *Please note, there is a promo on the home page that's only 31 seconds long; that is not the documentary.
-There are links at the top of the site's pages for the documentary itself, titled "End of Life," as well as for the discussion that followed.
+It's available free online.
+The documentary itself is titled "End of Life," and there is a separate video for the discussion that followed.
 Each of those recordings is roughly an hour long.

 Added November 12, 2013

 "A proposal to create a new publicly funded agency to oversee the spiraling number of conservatorships in Davidson County is gaining support on Metro Council," reports The Tennessean.
 This follows, among other things, recognition of a growing caseload.
 Annual conservatorship cases, according to the article, more than doubled by a comparison of fiscal year 2009 with 2012.

 Conservatorship involves the appointment, by a judge, of a guardian or protector for someone who is physically or mentally unable to take care of themselves.